 Is Calquence a type of chemotherapy?

-No, Calquence isn’t chemotherapy.
+No, Calquence isn’t a chemotherapy drug.
 Calquence is a type of targeted therapy.
-Targeted therapies work in specific areas of your body to treat certain kinds of cancer.
+Targeted therapies work in specific areas of the body to treat certain kinds of cancer.
 This limits the side effects that you may have.

 Chemotherapy, on the other hand, is a treatment for cancer that can affect your whole body.
-There can be many side effects with chemotherapy because the drug works on cells throughout your body that are growing quickly.
+There can be many side effects with chemotherapy because the drug works on cells throughout the body that grow quickly.

 Am I able to use Calquence if I have surgery planned?

 It depends on the surgery.
-Calquence may increase your risk for bleeding.
-This can include serious bleeding, which led to death in some cases in clinical studies.
-Because of that risk, your doctor may have you stop taking Calquence for 3 to 7 days before the surgery.
+Calquence may increase your risk of bleeding.
+This can include serious bleeding, which was fatal in some cases in clinical trials.
+Because of this risk, your doctor may have you stop taking Calquence for 3 to 7 days before a surgery.
 However, in some cases, such as small surgical procedures, you may not have to stop taking Calquence.

-Be sure to talk with your doctor before having any surgery to see if you need to stop taking Calquence for a time.
+Be sure to talk with your doctor before having any surgery to see whether you need to stop taking Calquence for a period of time.

 Can I keep taking my blood thinner while using Calquence?